 The Company analyzes its collaboration arrangements to assess whether such arrangements involve joint operating activities performed by parties that are both active participants in the activities and exposed to significant risks and rewards dependent on the commercial success of such activities and are, therefore within the scope of ASC Topic 808, Collaborative Arrangements.
 This assessment is performed throughout the life of the arrangement and takes into consideration changes in the responsibilities of all parties to the arrangement.
 Collaboration agreements may include reimbursements from and payments to parties due to the activities performed by either party.
-Any reimbursement from and payment to parties involved in a collaboration agreement are recorded as a reduction to research and development expense.
+Any reimbursement from parties involved in a collaboration agreement are recorded as a reduction to research and development expense.
+Payments made to parties involved in a collaboration agreement are recorded as research and development expense.